Purushottam-html/Follow-along-project-milestone-2/README.md

    - Added visual indicators for special statuses (New, Discount)

 These implementations provide an organized and visually appealing way to showcase products while maintaining code reusability and consistency.

+---
+### Milestone 9 Summary
+In this milestone, we implemented a product creation form with multi-image upload capability:

+1. **Product Form Implementation**
+   - Created a comprehensive form for product data entry
+   - Implemented multiple image upload functionality
+   - Added form validation for required fields
+   - Integrated with existing routing system

+2. **Form Field Features**
+   - Product name and description inputs
+   - Price input with number validation
+   - Category selection dropdown
+   - Multiple image upload with preview support

+3. **User Interface Enhancements**
+   - Responsive form layout using Tailwind CSS
+   - Clear input labels and placeholders
+   - Visual feedback for form validation
+   - Consistent styling with existing components

+This implementation provides a user-friendly interface for adding new products to the system, with support for multiple images and comprehensive product details.